 Types of Sedation Dentistry

 Sedation can be administered through several different methods, depending on the overall health and level of relaxation required by the patient.
 One method is nitrous oxide, also known as laughing gas, to achieve the relaxed sensation they desire.
-Other methods of sedation dentistry include oral sedation and intravenous (I.V.) sedation.
+Other methods include oral sedation, intravenous (I.V.) sedation, and general anesthesia.
 Depending on a patient’s anxiety levels, different degrees of dental sedation may be required.

-- Nitrous Oxide: Nitrous Oxide, also known as laughing gas, is a pain relieving and sedating gas that is combined with oxygen to make patients more comfortable during dental care.
+Nitrous Oxide, also known as laughing gas, is a pain-relieving and sedating gas that is combined with oxygen to make patients more comfortable during dental care.
 A light tingling feeling is often experienced by patients, as well as an altered sense of time.
 Patients often listen to relaxing music during nitrous oxide sedation.
 Some patients love the feeling and feel very comfortable, others require something more tranquilizing.
 In general, patients who have had traumatic dental or life experiences that leave a life long memory will be more comfortable with a sedation dentistry treatment that will relax them more than nitrous oxide alone.